2 Helpful / 0 Not

 2 of 2 people found this review helpful.

 Pros: Variety is a term sometimes tossed around when a course has open and woods.
 This is much more than just open and woods.
 Like Old Glory there is a touch of the goony golf thrown in to start and finish Hogback but it is so much more.
-The woods on hogback I find more fun than IDGC.
+The woods on hogback I find to be about as much fun as the Steady Ed course over at IDGC.
 You have the Grotto which has the basket in a cave like rock formation.
-Some other big canyon like crevices create upshot and roll-away potential like you have never seen.
+Some other big canyon like crevices create upshot and roll-away potential like you may have never seen.
 Each hole has a name and not just a number giving a memorable experience.

 Cons: A little bit of a walk to start and finish.
 Since there are 4 courses at Hippo, this one starts a little away from the office.